 Quite by chance I happened upon an article that appeared in the February 5, 1940 issue of the Syracuse [NY] Herald-Journal; it had been picked up by them via the United Press wire service fron New York.
 The headline was “Three Polish Exiles Join to Run Cabaret” with the subhead “Steward, Muralist and Musician Brought Together by War”.
 The following excerpts tell a fascinating story:

-“The music echoed off the muraled walls of an elaborate plush-glass-and-chromium restaurant on East 57th Street, and a hundred people danced, laughed and chatted gaily.
+“The music echoed off the muraled walls of an elaborate plush-glass-and-chromium restaurant at 151 East 57th Street, and a hundred people danced, laughed and chatted gaily.
 It was a typical Manhattan East Side scene. … Outside, the elaborate illuminated sign said, simply, ‘Polish Restaurant.‘

 “The dark, serious man was the manager, Antoni Gordon.
 The blond man leading the orchestra was Francisczek Witkowski.
 The shy little man, author of the beautiful murals, was Boleslaw Cybis.
 They had known each other only a few weeks, although they had been born, almost at the same time, only a few miles apart.

 “Last spring, when the New York Worlds Fair opened, Gordon was sent over as director of the restaurant on the grounds…..
 [Witkowski] too headed for New York to play at the Worlds Fair.
 Cybis was born in Wilno, also in a musical family.
 He went to the Warsaw Academy and while still in his youth became one of Poland’s outstanding artists. … Cybis soon built up the remarkable fortune, for an artist, of a half million dollars.
 He came to the United States to paint the murals at the Polish fair building.